 Before starting the program a student must have a high school diploma or high school equivalency diploma.

 To enter the program, students must meet the prerequisites for college-level reading, writing, and math.
-They must have completed a college-level math course, CAH 105 Computer Applications or equivalent, and a five-credit Medical Terminology course.
+They must have completed a college-level math course within the last 5 years (unless they hold a bachelor's degree then the rule does not apply), CAH 105 Computer Applications or equivalent, and a five-credit Medical Terminology course.
 Students must maintain a B or above in all technical and general education courses to enter and to continue in the program.

 Students must have current American Heart Association CPR for the Healthcare Professional.
 Proof of immunizations should be submitted the first day of class unless arrangements have been made with instructor.

 |CAH 105CL||Computer Applications||5|

 |CMST& 220||Public Speaking||5|